Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/types/environment.rst

    you will need to exclude the actual reflecting surface from the environment map, otherwise it will occlude other objects that should be reflected on the surface itself.

-   Eg. If you are rendering an environment map from the center of a sphere, all the environment map will show by default is the inside of the sphere.
+   E.g. If you are rendering an environment map from the center of a sphere, all the environment map will show by default is the inside of the sphere.
    You will need to move the sphere to a separate layer, then exclude that layer from the environment map render, so that the environment map will show (and hence reflect) all the objects outside the sphere.